-- An increase of 5% in the sales of postpaid and prepaid cards compared to 2018. - High Card recharge rate by 20%. - In 2019, the refueling contract has been renewed with the following governmental entities: the Ministry of Awqaf, the Public Authority of Industry & Zakat House. - Presented the ALFA PAY (RFID) service, the first of its kind in Kuwait, a service that saves time and effort and prevents spoofing when filling fuel. - Activated the Cross Acceptance service of Alfa cards (Alfa Plus) in KNPC petrol Stations and Oula petrol stations. - Opening of four customer service centers at Alfa stations (Mansouriya, Bayan, Abu Halifa, Jahra).
+- In 2020, the refueling contract has been renewed with the following governmental entities: The Ministry of Awqaf & the Public Authority of Industry. - Increasing customer demand for ALFA PAY (RFID) service, the first of its kind in Kuwait, a service that saves time and effort and prevents spoofing when filling fuel. - Signing the refueling contract with the Ministry of Interior.